Which Airport to Fly Into for Romania

 - Express bus (STB line 100, the old 783).
 It leaves from right outside arrivals and runs across the city through the main squares (Piata Victoriei, Piata Romana, Piata Universitatii, Piata Unirii), each of which sits on the metro.
 The ticket is only about 3 lei, buses go roughly every 15 to 20 minutes and run 24 hours, and the ride takes 40 to 60 minutes depending on traffic.
 Buy the ticket from the machines at arrivals.
 This is the cheapest way in, and if your hotel is near a central square it can be the simplest too.

 - Train to Gara de Nord.
 A shuttle-plus-train link reaches the main railway station in about 25 minutes, roughly every 40 minutes, around the clock, for well under 10 lei.
-Handy if you are heading straight onward by train, say up to Brasov, or even across the border - the daily Bucharest to Sofia train leaves from Gara de Nord too.
+Handy if you’re heading straight onward by train, say up to Brasov, or even across the border - the daily Bucharest to Sofia train leaves from Gara de Nord too.

 - Ride-hailing (Bolt or Uber).
 Expect roughly 60 to 130 lei and 30 to 50 minutes to the centre.
 This is the least stressful option after a long flight, with a fixed in-app price and card payment.

 One warning worth taking seriously: OTP has a long-running taxi-touting problem.
 Ignore anyone who approaches you inside the terminal offering a ride, use the yellow touch-screen taxi machines in the arrivals hall if you want a metered cab, and walk away from any driver who wants to “agree a price” rather than run the meter.
 The airport bus, the train and the ride-hailing apps all sidestep this entirely, which is why most seasoned visitors never take an airport-rank taxi at all.
+For the full rundown of every route from OTP into town, with exact fares in lei and where to catch each one, see our guide to getting from Bucharest airport to the city.

 Cluj-Napoca Avram Iancu (CLJ): the Transylvania gateway